-A minor one, at the beginning of Sky High.
+A minor one, at the beginning of Sky High (2005).
 Will's parents defeat a giant robot terrorizing the city and the Commander takes a part of the robot (its eye) as a trophy.
 That robot eye is still functioning and being used by Royal Pain (who sent the robot to attack the city in the first place) to secretly spy on the heroes.
-Royal Pain knew he would do just this ("His ego's bigger than a giant robot") and the reporter says its a habit but if he didn't then plans falls flat, and that would detrail the entire Evil Plan.
+Royal Pain knew he would do just this ("His ego's bigger than a giant robot") and the reporter says it's a habit but if he didn't then the plan falls flat, and that would derail the entire Evil Plan.

-The second Star Wars trilogy (and arguably the whole saga); essentially, Palpatine/Sidious is planning the Sith revenge against the Jedi.
+The series includes a large one by Palpatine/Sidious to get revenge against the Jedi.
 In doing so, he manipulates virtually every character to make his plan work: first, he (as Sidious) gets the Trade Federation blockading his home planet, knowing the Republic bureaucracy would drag its heels getting the blockade lifted; he gets Padmé to call for a "vote of no-confidence" against the sitting supreme chancellor, to get himself elected.
 Next, he manipulates multiple commercial and nationalist interests into forming the Confederacy of Independent Systems.
 He goes back to Padmé, getting her to leave Coruscant "for her safety" after an assassination attempt; then her proxy, gullible Jar-Jar Binks, pushes the Senate to grant him the emergency powers to form the Grand Army, a massive clone army (conveniently ordered by Jedi master Sifo-Dyas on the suggestion of his friend Count Dooku/Darth Tyranus, Palpatine's apprentice).
 He manipulates Anakin: presenting himself as a fatherly figure, unlike the stern Jedi Order, he makes Anakin likelier to trust his advice; uses his fear of loss to bring him closer, and gets him to kill Tyranus, pushing him closer to The Dark Side; when the Jedi are about to out him as a Sith, Palpatine turns it to his advantage: by not beating Windu, he plays on Anakin's sympathy and convinces him to "disarm" Windu, making it easier to turn Anakin to the Dark Side.
 With Anakin ready, Palpatine executes Order 66.
 He then uses his "new" appearance to justify ordering the Grand Army to turn on the Jedi: a Jedi plot to take over the Republic.

 This extends into the original trilogy as well.
 When Sidious learns that "Skywalker" destroyed the Death Star, he concludes Anakin's child survived, a possibility he did not foresee.
 Seeing a way to turn this to his advantage, he orders Vader to find Luke so that he may turn him, potentially more powerful than Vader, into his new apprentice (unbeknownst to him, Vader already knew of Luke's existence and was planning to do the same thing to Palpatine).
 He also allowed the Rebel Alliance to learn the location of the new Death Star and its shield generator in order to trap them, knowing they would not pass up an opportunity to attack while he was personally inspecting it.
 The only flaw in his plan was underestimating Luke's resolve.
 Luke refuses to turn, forcing Palpatine to try to kill him, which accidentally manipulated Vader again: his desire to protect his family triggered his fall, and now triggered his redemption.
 Oh, and he also did not take into account the possibility that the local race of Ridiculously Cute Critters could defeat his army.